enzed-hamed/airport-flight-booking-app/README.md

 # Ticket Reserve System
 This is a python student project application for buying tickets.
 It makes use of databases.

-I was the team leader in this project and while managing 3 other students, I also coded some of the main parts of application and wrote one of the documents.
+I was the team leader in this project and while managing my team consisting of two other students, I also coded some of the main parts of application and prepared one of the documents.

 ### db scripts
 Includes two scripts for creating sqlite database and populating it with random data.
 This database corresponds to a Airport.